MatthiasElectronic/AWG_DHO8-900/README.md

 Disclaimer
 ---
+This is published with CERN-OHL-W-2.0 license, which is accessible in license.txt.
-No liability is provided if this does not work or causes any form damage or harm.
+No liability is provided for this not working or causing any form of damage or harm.
 This is not a product, but a development board.
 Use at your own risk.
-This is published with CERN-OHL-W-2.0 license, which is availlable as license.txt.
+This project is influenced by the original AWG from Rigol, so only recommended for personal use.
+Although not checked, selling this AWG could possibly violate patents or rights of Rigol.